-On 17 October the Southern Health and Social Care Trust, as successor to Craigavon Area Group Hospital Trust, made a number of admissions about shortcomings in Conor's care and about its implementation of the guidelines issued by DHSSPS in 2002.
-The hearing was then adjourned to allow consideration of the impact of those admissions and the accompanying apology to Conor's family on the oral evidence which was due to be heard.
+On 17 October the Southern Health and Social Care Trust, as successor to Craigavon Area Group Hospital Trust, made a number of admissions about its implementation of the guidelines issued by DHSSPS in 2002 generally and specifically in relation to Conor's care.
+The hearing was then adjourned to allow consideration of the impact which those admissions and the accompanying apology to Conor's family might have on the oral evidence which was due to be heard.